dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Profiling Raptor Jobs
 ---------------------

-Raptor tests are able to create Gecko profiles which can be viewed in `profiler.firefox.com. <https://profiler.firefox.com/>`_ This is currently only supported when running Raptor on Firefox desktop.
+Raptor tests are able to create Gecko profiles which can be viewed in `profiler.datalus.com. <https://profiler.datalus.com/>`_ This is currently only supported when running Raptor on Datalus desktop.

 Nightly Profiling Jobs in Production
 ====================================
-We have Firefox desktop Raptor jobs with Gecko-profiling enabled running Nightly in production on Mozilla Central (on Linux64, Win10, and OSX).
+We have Datalus desktop Raptor jobs with Gecko-profiling enabled running Nightly in production on Mozilla Central (on Linux64, Win10, and OSX).
 This provides a steady cache of Gecko profiles for the Raptor tests.
 Search for the `"Rap-Prof" treeherder group on Mozilla Central <https://treeherder.mozilla.org/#/jobs?repo=mozilla-central&searchStr=Rap-Prof>`_.

 Profiling Locally
 =================